pizzaserved/mjapi.io/src/blog/_posts/2025-01-29-midjourney-api-source-code.md

 ## Pricing

-Based on development hours and market value, this backend could command $1000+ per pack.
-However, we're offering it at a significantly lower price during our initial release phase to gather community feedback and support independent developers.
+For the amount of work we've put in?
+Dirt cheap.

 ## What's next

 ![man looking at the horizon optimistic 4k sun positive](/blog/assets/img/2025-01-29-midjourney-api-source-code/man-looking-at-horizon.png) _(man looking at the horizon optimistic 4k sun positive)_

-We're evolving!
-MJAPI is pivoting to a self-hosted open-source model that will include:
+We're evolving! [mjapi.io](https://mjapi.io) is pivoting to a self-hosted open-source model.
+We'll have all of the stuff you'd expect:
-- image generation
+- image gen
-- inpainting and outpainting
+- inpaint/outpaint
 - face swap
-- outfit generation
+- outfit gen
 - everything else the current open source models are capable of

-it's EXCITING that we've reached 5k monthly visitors just a few days ago and growing at 10% month-over-month, I can't wait for this new direction that will allow us to scale "infinitely", while still keeping a mj-like quality (at least 90% imo), for cheaper and without any constraints. we're going native baby
+It's EXCITING that we've reached 5k monthly visitors just a few days ago and growing at 10% month-over-month, I can't wait for this new direction that will allow us to scale "infinitely", while still keeping a mj-like quality (at least 90% imo), for cheaper and without any constraints.
+We're going native baby

-## Ready to dive in?
+## Dive in

 You can get the source code now on [Gumroad](https://exploder.gumroad.com/l/mjapi-python?utm_source=mjapi-site&utm_medium=blog-source-code&utm_campaign=mjapi)

-This pack is the culmination of months of dev and real-world testing (the most frustrating part was keeping the fake email signups and creating a robust email/ip filtering system, hope you'll find some use for it, I'm definitely using it in all of my upcoming projects).
+This pack is the culmination of months of dev and real-world testing.

+Fun fact: the most frustrating part was keeping the fake email signups and creating a robust email/ip filtering system, hope you'll find some use for this piece too, I'm definitely using it in all of my upcoming projects.

 Stay tuned!

+PS: I know there's no easy way to get notified of new posts, but you can join our discord, I'll be posting there too!